MayuriSutar12/Documentation/docs/Scalar-Auditor-For-BOX-HL-Design.md

 Refer :
-1.(docs/Rest-Api-Design-Scalar-Auditor-For-Box.md) for all the details of rest APIs implemented.
+1.[Rest API Design_Scalar Auditor for BOX](docs/Rest-Api-Design-Scalar-Auditor-For-Box.md) for all the details of rest APIs implemented.